-An RSTA shall not transmit a Sounding Ranging Trigger frame soliciting an HE TB Ranging NDP that uses UL MU-MIMO, i.e., where the same RU is allocated to multiple ISTAs, to any ISTA from which it has not received a TB specific subelement in the Ranging Parameters element with the Full Bandwidth UL MU-MIMO field equal to 1.
+An RSTA shall not transmit a Sounding Ranging Trigger frame soliciting an HE TB Ranging NDP or an EHT TB Ranging NDP that uses UL MU-MIMO, i.e., where the same RU is allocated to multiple ISTAs, to any ISTA from which it has not received a TB specific subelement in the Ranging Parameters element with the Full Bandwidth UL MU-MIMO field equal to 1.

 If required, an ISTA shall transmit any FTM Request frames outside of Availability Windows allocated to itself.
 Inside Availability Windows allocated to itself, an ISTA shall not transmit any frame except when assigned UL resources by a TF transmitted by the RSTA.